KatTheGit/sylvan-row/assets/README.md

 Intended playstyle:
 - Easy to play, tutorial character.
 - Stand back and fire from a distance, while keeping people away with walls and making sure to manage your long cooldown dash adequately.

+### 4.3.2.
+Elizabeth [IDEA]

+- **Primary** - Thorns
+  - Throw a mid-to-long range projectile.
+  - If the projectile does damage to anything that isn't a wall, it stays on the ground after being thrown.
+Only 3 projectiles can be on the floor at all times, and they disappear after a little while.
+- **Secondary** - Call for Grace
+  - Place down a tree.
+The tree provides, to anyone near it:
+    - A small speed boost
+    - A fire rate boost
+  - If you are inside the range of this tree, up to 5 of your **Primary**'s projectiles will remain on the floor unconiditionally.
+- **Dash** - Recall
+  - Dash forward, pulling towards yourself all projectiles that were on the ground.
+  - Returning projectiles deal damage to opponents caught in their path.
+  - Opponents caught by multiple projectiles are marginally slowed.

+Intended playstyle:
+- A character that likes to stand back and control chokeholds.
+- Countered by fast characters or widening chokeholds by destroying walls.

+# 5. Gameplay

+Similar to Battlerite's *current* gamemode.